Singular basins in multiscale systems: tunneling between stable states

 This Letter uncovers special properties of basins of attraction in slow–fast systems, leading to counter-intuitive phenomena.
 We show that such basins can contain \textit{singular funnels} (SFs) in the form of tunnels that extend to different regions of the phase space and become increasingly narrow as the timescale ratio increases.
 The problem with SFs is that they are eliminated by the quasistatic approximation and adiabatic elimination.
 Consequently, adiabatic elimination makes it impossible to reach a given stable state from certain regions of the phase space, whereas this is possible in the full system.
 On the other hand, the quasistatic approximation could mask the presence of multiple basins of attraction entirely.
 Therefore, one must be cautious when extrapolating the resilience properties of the full system from those of a reduced one, regardless of whether the latter is obtained via quasistatic approximation, adiabatic elimination, or averaging.
 Due to the vanishing of SFs in the limit of infinite ratio of the timescales, we refer to basins containing SFs as \textit{singular basins}.

 We begin by illustrating the surprising effects of SFs in the normal form for a supercritical pitchfork bifurcation with a slowly adapting bifurcation parameter.
-The normal form alone is given by $\dot x(t) = x(\mu-x^2)$ \cite{Kuznetsov1995}.
+The normal form alone is given by $\frac{dx}{dt} = x(\mu-x^2)$ \cite{Kuznetsov1995}.
 We restrict to $x \ge 0$, which is appropriate for many applications, for example, when the variable $x$ denotes a population density or the amplitude of a certain observable.
 Such system has a single stable equilibrium, $x^*$, which exists continuously for all values of $\mu$.
-Specifically, $x^*=0$ for $\mu\le0$, and $x^*=\sqrt{\mu}$ for $\mu > 0$.
-In a more compact form, one can write $x^*(\mu) = \sqrt{\mu H(\mu)}$, where $H(\mu)$ is the Heaviside step function \footnote{$H(\mu)=0$ for $\mu<0$ and $H(\mu)=1$ for $\mu\ge 0$.}.
-We then introduce the slow variable in the form of a linear adaptation of the bifurcation parameter $\mu$, resulting in the following slow-fast system
+Specifically, $x^*=0$ for $\mu\le0$, and $x^*=\sqrt{\mu}$ for $\mu > 0$, so it can be written in a more compact form as $x^*(\mu) = \sqrt{\mu H(\mu)}$, where $H(\mu)$ is the Heaviside step function \footnote{$H(\mu)=0$ for $\mu<0$ and $H(\mu)=1$ for $\mu\ge 0$.}.
+We then introduce the slow variable in the form of a linear adaptation of the bifurcation parameter $\mu$, resulting in the following slow-fast system written in terms of the {\em fast time} $t$,

-where the dot denotes $d/dt$.
-The small parameter $0 <\varepsilon \ll 1$ is the ratio between the fast timescale of $x$ and the slow timescale of $\mu$.
+The small parameter $0 <\varepsilon \ll 1$ is the ratio between the slow timescale of $\mu$ and the fast timescale of $x$.
 When $\varepsilon = 0$, the slow timescale is infinitely slower, or equivalently, the fast timescale is infinitely faster.
 The parameters $a,b>0$ determine the adaptation rule.
-Under the condition $a>2\sqrt{b}$, system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) has two stable equilibria, $e_1$ and $e_3$, one saddle equilibrium, $e_2$, and a SF, as shown in Fig.~\ref{fig:normal-form}(a); see the supplemental material for more details.
+Under the condition $a>2\sqrt{b}$, system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) has two stable equilibria, $e_1$ and $e_3$, one saddle equilibrium, $e_2$, and an SF, as shown in Fig.~\ref{fig:normal-form}(a); see \cite{supplem} for more details.

-The fast subsystem is obtained by setting $\varepsilon=0$ in system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}), which gives system \eqref{eq:normal-form-a} with static $\mu$.
-Since it has a unique stable quasistatic equilibrium $x^*(\mu)$ that varies continuously with $\mu$ (the solid part of the gray curve $S$ in Fig.~\ref{fig:normal-form}(a)), we apply the adiabatic elimination procedure.
-We substitute $x^*(\mu)$ into \eqref{eq:normal-form-b} and obtain the reduced slow subsystem
+The layer system is obtained by setting $\varepsilon=0$ in (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}), which gives system \eqref{eq:normal-form-a} with a static $\mu$.
+It has a unique stable quasistatic equilibrium, $x^*(\mu)$, which varies continuously with $\mu$ and attracts all initial conditions $x_0>0$ at every value of $\mu$ (the solid part of the gray curve $S$ in Fig.~\ref{fig:normal-form}(a)).
+Therefore, we apply the adiabatic elimination procedure.
+We therefore substitute $x^*(\mu)$ into \eqref{eq:normal-form-b}, define the {\em slow time} to be $\tau =\varepsilon t$, and obtain the reduced system in terms of $\tau$,